moogacs/docs.buf.build/docs/breaking/rules.md

 - `WIRE`
 - `WIRE_JSON`

-Choose a category based on the following:
+Choose a category based on these criteria:

   - If you distribute your generated source code outside of a monorepo in any capacity, or want to make sure that consumers of the generated source code don't experience broken builds, use